Homogenization and Phase Separation with Fixed Wells -- The Supercritical Case: Technical results

-We now prove the equicontinuity of the sequence with respect to the metric $d_0$.
-We we show that the sequence is equi-Lipschitz.
-We use the idea from \cite[Proof of Theroem 2.6]{SternbergZuniga} of rescaling by the degenerate arclength.
-For any $n\in\N$, it is possible to rescale the curve $\gamma_\eta$ to a curve (that with an abuse of notation we still denote by) $\gamma_{\eta_n}:[-1, 1]$ in such a way that
+\textbf{Step 2.} We now prove the equicontinuity of the sequence with respect to the metric $d_0$.
+As in \cite[Proof of Theroem 2.6]{SternbergZuniga}, for any $n\in\N$ we rescale the curve $\gamma_\eta$ to a curve (that with an abuse of notation we still denote by) $\gamma_{\eta_n}:[-1, 1]$ in such a way that

 for all $t\in [-1, 1]$.
 Let $t_2>t_1$.
 Then,

 Therefore, we get that